These tasty cheesecake stuffed strawberries are a healthier dessert that will actually satisfy your sweet tooth for under 100 calories per serving.

 If you’re serving cheesecake stuffed strawberries (to normal people) though, along with other snacks, a few per person should be plenty.

-If you’re not a cheesecake lover, try these healthy chocolate truffles out or these fancy coconut balls.
-Both passed the healthy but actually delicious test!
+If you’re not a cheesecake lover, try these avocado chocolate truffles out or these fancy coconut balls.
+Both pass the clean but but actually delicious test!

 Ingredients